timholy/AdvancedScientificComputing/README.md

 Next, lectures (videos and presentation materials) and homeworks are linked in the [schedule](schedule/schedule_2021.md).
 Most of the learning will occur via the reading and homeworks; do not expect to get much out of this course if you don't do them.

+All course videos will be hosted in my YouTube account in a dedicated playlist: https://www.youtube.com/playlist?list=PL-G47MxHVTewUm5ywggLvmbUCNOD2RbKA

 *Tip*: if you have `pandoc` installed, you can build PDFs from the Markdown files using a script with contents